 The decision to keep a particular type of capital structure is that of the top management of the company.
 The following can be the determining factors for a capital structure;

 1) Degree of control: The equity share capital gives the controlling power to the shareholders.
-So, if more of the equity share capital is kept in the capital structure than the ownership will be more distributed among more number of people and the less of it will be with the board of directors.
+So, if more of the equity share capital is kept in the capital structure than the ownership will be more distributed among more number of people and the less of it will be with the board of directors website.

 2) Diversified structure: The companies intend to attract more investors so that they are able to tab the maximum financial market and use the maximum means of availing the finance to do the business.
 The various types of sources of capitals and investment opportunities attracts different types of investors, like the equity shares would attract the investors who are bold and adventurous whereas the debentures and bonds attract the more conscious investors.